 Complementary Procedure: Eyebrow Lift

-There are several types of eyebrow lifts procedures available, including:
+There are several types of eyebrow lift procedures available, including:

-Endoscopic lift: This is a minimally invasive procedure that uses small incisions in the scalp, resulting in minimal scarring.
+- Endoscopic brow lift: This is a minimally invasive procedure that uses small incisions in the scalp, resulting in minimal scarring.

 - Browpexy: A procedure that adjusts the brow position using an eyelid incision.
 This is a great procedure when done at the same time as the upper eyelid surgery.